-Chief Veterinary Officer, Chief Food Safety Officer and Chief Plant Health Officer for Canada
+Chief Veterinary Officer, Chief Food Safety Officer, Chief Plant Health Officer and Chief Science Operating Officer

 Canada has a strong food safety system founded on sound science and aligned with international standards.

-The Chief Plant Health Officer (CPHO) plays a key leadership role in the policies related to plant health in Canada at the domestic and international level.
+The Chief Plant Health Officer (CPHO) for Canada plays a key leadership role in the policies related to plant health in Canada at the domestic and international level.

 Chief Veterinary Officer / Delegate to the World Organisation for Animal Health

-As Chief Veterinary Officer and Canadian delegate to the World Organisation for Animal Health, Dr. Kochhar leads Canada's efforts to effectively manage current and emerging disease threats in order to protect animal and human health, and to maintain international trust in Canada's inspection and certification systems in support of market access.
+As the CVO and the OIE Delegate, Dr. Komal leads Canada's efforts to effectively manage current and emerging disease threats in order to protect animal and human health, and to maintain international trust in Canada's inspection and certification systems in support of market access.

 Chief Food Safety Officer for Canada

-In February 2017, Ms. Jordan was asked to take on the additional role of Chief Food Safety Officer for Canada.
-The Chief Food Safety Officer plays a key role in ensuring food safety activities benefit from the latest science and continue to contribute to the health of Canadians and Canada's economy.
+In 2017, Ms. Lamondin was asked to take on the additional role of Chief Food Safety Officer of Canada.
+The Chief Food Safety Officer plays a key role in the development of policies, regulations and program design related to preventing and responding to food safety risks.

 Chief Plant Health Officer

-Ms. Blair is also the CFIA's lead plant protection representative internationally.
-This work involves bilateral negotiations with key trading partners to improve market access opportunities, and representing Canada at the International Plant Protection Convention, the North American Plant Protection Organization, and other international venues.
+Dr. Anderson is also the CFIA's lead plant protection representative internationally.
+This work involves bilateral negotiations with key trading partners to improve market access opportunities, and representing Canada at the International Plant Protection Convention, the North American Plant Protection Organization and other international venues.